aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-symbologies/_index.md

 ## Barcode Recognition Precision
 <a name="precision"></a>
-In some cases, the data fetched as a result of barcode recognition may be incorrect.
-Generally, 1D barcodes do not include a checksum or contain only simple controls; accordingly, this may lead to reading erroneous data from barcodes.
+In some cases, the data fetched after barcode recognition may be incorrect.
+Generally, 1D barcodes do not include a checksum or contain only simple controls; accordingly, this may result in reading erroneous data from barcodes.
 In turn, the majority of 2D barcodes rely on the Reed-Solomon error correction, which allows ensuring correct barcode recognition and partially recovering the data from damaged barcodes.
-Barcode symbologies outlined below, *Interleaved 2 of 5* and *Aztec*, are considered as examples as barcode types providing different recognition accuracy.
+The symbologies outlined below, *Interleaved 2 of 5* and *Aztec*, are considered as examples of barcode types with different recognition accuracy.

 **Interleaved 2 of 5**
 The *Interleaved 2 of 5* symbology can encode sequences of digits of any length as long as such a sequence contains an even number of digits.
 By default, it does not require setting a checksum and thus can be read with errors.

 <p align="center"><image src="Interleaved2of5.png"></p>

-The following code example describes how to generate a *Interleaved 2 of 5* barcode.
+The following code example describes how to generate *Interleaved 2 of 5* barcodes.

 {{< highlight csharp>}}
 BarcodeGenerator gen = new BarcodeGenerator(EncodeTypes.Interleaved2of5, "1234567890");